berkayw/Blue-Boy-Adventure/README.md

 ## Game Mechanics

-* Guard     : You block half the damage!
+* Guard   &nbsp;  : You block half the damage!

 * Parry     : If you guard in 200 milliseconds before monster's attack, you parry attack!</br >
 Then you get critical chance for 1 seconds.
 Critical hits give x2 damage.